JaKooLit/OpenSuse-Hyprland/README.md

 #### ✨ Costumize the packages
 - inside the install-scripts folder, you can edit 02-hypr-pkgs.sh, etc. Care though as the Hyprland Dots might not work properly
-- default GTK theme if agreed to be installed is Tokyo night GTK themes (dark and light) + Tokyo night SE icons

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm-2)
-- If you opted to install GTK Themes, Icons and Cursor offered are Mixed GTK Themes. [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice
+- If you opted to install GTK Themes, Icons here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice (assets directory)

 #### ⚠️ WARNING!
 If you have GDM already as log-in manager, DO NOT install SDDM
 - You will likely to encounter issues